How to apply for taught courses

-Entry requirements vary by course – check our online prospectus for details.
-Evidence of relevant personal, professional and educational experience may be taken into consideration – please contact the academic school directly for further information.
+Academic requirements vary by programme – check our course pages for details.
+Evidence of relevant personal, professional and educational experience may be taken into consideration.
+Contact the academic school directly for further information.

 International and EU students can find guidance on alternative qualifications on our country-specific webpages.

-If you require additional support to take your language skills to the required level, you may be able to attend a presessional course at the Centre for English Language Education
+If you require additional support to develop your language skills, you may be able to attend a presessional course at the Centre for English Language Education.

 2. Check key dates and deadlines

 Although most postgraduate courses do not formally close for applications, places are limited and courses may become full.

 International applicants should apply as early as possible.
 The deadline for courses starting on Monday 20 September 2021 is Friday 6 August 2021.
 This is to ensure you have enough time to apply for your student visa so does not apply to distance learning courses.

 An offer of study is required for many funding opportunities.
 You should check deadlines for applications carefully, as these are often early in the year.

 You can apply directly through our online system.
 You will receive an automatic confirmation once you submit your application and can track its progress.